[custom_menu_item]

 Membership

-Annual Membership Fees are Ordinary $30, Concession (students and retirees) $25, Churches and Institutions $35.
+Annual membership Fees are Ordinary $30, Concession (students and retirees) $25, Churches and Institutions $35.

 As members you are invited to volunteer to assist with various research projects.